What is the difference between rubber and metal tire valves?

 Changing a tire valve might sound tricky, but you can do it with the right tools and a little patience.
 Whether you drive a car, truck, or motorcycle, Fortune offers both metal and rubber tire valves that fit most wheels.
 Before you start, make sure you have the right replacement valve for your vehicle.
 Using a size chart helps you match the valve to your wheel and avoid leaks.

-Ready to get started?
-Here’s a step-by-step guide to remove the old valve stem without damaging your wheel:
+Ready?
+Here’s a step-by-step guide to removing old valve stems without damaging the rim:

-If you use a QuikStem tool, you can sometimes skip removing the tire completely.
-This tool lets you replace a valve stem right on the wheel, which saves time.
+If you’re using a QuikStem tool, you can sometimes skip the step of completely removing the tire.
+This tool allows you to replace the valve stem directly on the rim, saving time.

 Now it’s time for installing the valve stem.
 The steps depend on whether you use a rubber or metal valve: